abutuc/abutuc/README.md

 I came up as a software engineer.
 Then I watched an LLM solve a real problem in an afternoon, and I couldn't stop thinking about it.

-I'm from Porto 🇵🇹 and I just finished my Master's in Software Engineering at [FEUP](https://fe.up.pt).
+I'm from Aveiro 🇵🇹 and I just finished my Master's in Software Engineering at [FEUP](https://fe.up.pt).
 My dissertation got a 19/20.
 In August I start as an AI Engineer at Upgraide, where I'll help companies put LLMs, RAG pipelines and MCP integrations into production systems that hold up beyond the demo.

 ## What I've been building